-There are two SGPIO (Serial General Purpose Input/Output) headers (J29, J30) located on the motherboard.
-These headers support serial link interfaces for the onboard SATA and SAS connectors.
+Two SGPIO (Serial General Purpose Input/Output) headers are located on the motherboard.
+These headers are used for SATA monitoring on the backplane.
 See the table on the right for pin definitions.
-Refer to the board layout below for the location.
+Refer to the board layout below for the locations of the headers.

 SGPIO Pin Definitions

 Pin# Definition Pin Definition

 1 NC 2 NC

-3 Ground 4 DATA Out
+3 Ground 4 Data

 5 Load 6 Ground

-7 Clock 8 NC
+7 NC 8 NC

-\Note: NC= No Connections
+Note: NC= No Connections